 The two men received homophobic abuse on the tram and when they disembarked, they were set upon by a gang and subjected to a violent attack.

 The idea of the campaign was to reclaim the centre of Manchester as a safe space for people to sing and be LGBTQ+ openly on public transport.
 The subsequent “Safe To Sing” event Kathryn created took place on 17 November 2014 and involved the choir taking to the trams and singing in protest, culminating in an outdoor mass performance in Piccadilly Gardens.

 The level of engagement and subsequent response to the campaign was overwhelming, with messages and emails and news coverage from all over the world.
-There were people who contacted us to thank us for taking a stand, there were others who enjoyed the spectacle itself, there were others who had been victims of homophobic hate crime who thanked us for the opportunity to reply to that violence in a constructive and creative way, alongside their fellow LGBT+ community members.
+There were people who contacted us to thank us for taking a stand, there were others who enjoyed the spectacle itself, there were others who had been victims of homophobic hate crime who thanked us for the opportunity to reply to that violence in a constructive and creative way, alongside their fellow LGBTQ+ community members.

 The choir won awards (Spirit of Manchester “Most Successful Campaign” 2015, Inclusive Networks’ “Social Network of the Year” award 2015) and were nominated for others (National Diversity Award “Community Organisation”; Manchester City Council Be Proud Awards “Community Force” finalist; Spirit of Manchester “Equalities Award” finalist).
 Kathryn was nominated Positive Role Model at the National Diversity Awards at the end of 2015 and for the LGBT Foundation’s Role Model of the Year award early 2016.

-Creating a platform for positive LGBT+ culture, learning and activism resulted in the idea for Somewhere.
+Creating a platform for positive LGBTQ+ culture, learning and activism resulted in the idea for Somewhere.
 This was developed between 2015-2017 as a postgraduate enterprise research project "Somewhere MCR" at Manchester Business School, which included a successful concept prototype and Big-Lottery-funded community consultation.